 I thought it was about time to move away from the knee length dresses and inject a bit of glamour into my wardrobe!
 A maxi dress is perfect for these long hot days we are having and, of course, I don’t seem capable of designing a dress without pockets.
 And so the Moon Pocket Maxi was born…

-The Moon Pocket Maxi is a long A-line shape with gentle fitting through the inverted V. It’s feature pockets, which are neatly absorbed into the style lines, can be emphasised with a decorative topstitching.
+The Moon Pocket Maxi is a long A-line shape with gentle fitting through the inverted V. Its feature pockets, which are neatly absorbed into the style lines, can be emphasised with a decorative topstitching.
 The raglan sleeves come to just above the elbow, with the option of a shorter cap sleeve.
 The bottom hem sits above the ankle with side splits from the knee downwards, or there is also the option on the pattern to cut it shorter, above the knee.

 The pockets are BIG statement on this dress.
 I have topstitched mine using one of the decorative stitches that comes pre-programmed on my Bernina 350.
 There is a stencil included in the pattern to help you with the positioning of your topstitching if you are going with this feature look.
 If you decide that’s not for you, you can choose a co-ordinating colour cotton and a standard straight stitch and the ovals will just disappear into the dress.

-My front cover version of the dress is made from a regular shirting cotton.
+This version of the dress is made from a regular shirting cotton.
 It was only £4/m from Fabworks Mill Shop.
 (They have a great selection of shirting cottons in a massive range of stripes, checks, ginghams, floral and polka dots all available online.)
 But the Moon Pocket Maxi will work well in most lightweight fabrics and looks great in anything with a good drape quality such as silk, viscose or a soft linen.
 I haven’t yet tried it in a jersey.
 I think it would feel lovely and hang beautifully, but I am also sure that the weight of the fabric would pull it downwards and make it extra long, so some experimentation might be needed here with the sizing.

 As you can see, I have turned the stripes of the fabric 90 degrees on the bodice for that geometric look which is everywhere at the moment.
 I give the fabric quantities and layout for this slightly different way of cutting on the back cover of the pattern.
 There is also the layout for your fabric to run all in one direction if you prefer.